dylanbarrett-analytics/nba-2024-25-utilizing-roles/README.md

 **Output Consistency (OC)** measures **how consistently** and **how efficiently** a player produced **high output relative to their role size** across all regular season games.

 > <sub> To combine All-Star Output Rate and Output per Role, I took the geometric mean of these two metrics.
-This was done in order to regulate any potential extreme values.
+This was done to regulate any potential extreme values.
 That's the purpose of the square root.

-For interpretability, these OC values were rescaled to a **0-100 grade**:
+For further interpretability, these OC values were rescaled to a **0-100 grade**:

 $$
 \text{Output Consistency Grade} = \frac{\text{OC} - \min(\text{OC})}{\max(\text{OC}) - \min(\text{OC})}